Undergraduate and master's degrees for humanitarian and development health careers

 These programs, however, are often focused on the health context and health systems of the countries where they are offered and barely touch on global health or humanitarian health action in any depth.
 At most, they might offer an elective related to health in humanitarian contexts.
 Such courses typically cover only basic aspects of humanitarian architecture (such as humanitarian actors or the humanitarian coordination system) and briefly address some health priorities in humanitarian settings.

-Global health master's programs, which are less common than public health master's programs, cover topics such as epidemiology and global health issues, health systems (across a wide range of countries and contexts), global health policies, and research methodologies in global health.
-These programs also address the realities of middle- and low-income countries, focusing on priorities such as reproductive and maternal health, child health, vaccination, malnutrition, mental health, and infectious diseases.
-They even offer several elective courses that allow for deeper exploration of humanitarian health issues.
+Global health master's degrees (MSc Global Health), less common than public health ones, cover topics such as epidemiology and global health issues, health systems (across a wide range of countries and contexts), global health policy, and global health research methodology.
+These programmes also engage with the realities of low- and middle-income countries, addressing priorities such as reproductive and maternal health, child health, vaccination, malnutrition, mental health, and infectious diseases, and often include optional modules that allow for deeper exploration of humanitarian health topics.

 Depending on the curriculum, these educational programs may also cover topics related to the health issues of refugees, health and conflict, health in relation to poverty and development, climate change, disasters, and gender inequality as a determinant of health.